 Learning to Write

 Nobody’s born knowing how to write; we all have to learn how to do it.
 Yet the myth persists that people who write well (or do anything well) are endowed with special talent.
-They are the chosen ones.
+They are the chosen ones, the lucky ones, the gifted ones.

 This idea that ability or success relies entirely on talent is silly.
 Talent is helpful, sure.
-But the best and most successful authors study, practice, and learn.
+But the best and most successful authors study, learn, and practice.
 They develop good habits and commit to the craft.
 They work hard.
 It’s as simple as that.